fartinmartin/extendscript-ui/README.md

 This allows us to use JSX to generate a ScriptUI compliant string.
 Passing this string to `new Window(specString)` will build the UI, after that, we just need to wire it up!

 I'm not sure I'm doing that wiring the best way right now, but we've got `onClick` events :)

-## Try it

-It's early days so the easiest way to try this out is to:

-1. Clone this repo `gh repo clone fartinmartin/extendscript-ui`
-2. `cd extendscript-ui && npm i && npm run dev`
-3. Open After Effects and run `dist/jsx/extendscript-ui-v0.0.1.jsx`

 ## TODO